nightgryphon/Blender_Photo_Reconstruction_Tools/README.md

 This plugin provide tools to:

-- setup images and adjust cameras imported from photogrammetry software like AgiSoft Photo Scan
+- import and setup cameras + photos from photogrammetry software AgiSoft Photo Scan
 - easy navigate between all imported cameras using hot keys and automatically filtering cameras for current selection only
 - some tools to simplify reconstruction process